 If the fidelity bond or mortgagee errors and omission insurance is canceled or otherwise terminated and replacement coverage cannot be obtained, the Issuer is required to contact Ginnie Mae's Office of Issuer & Portfolio Management (see Addresses), for instructions at least 30 days prior to the cancellation or termination.
-If mortgage impairment or mortgage interest insurance carried by the Issuer is canceled or otherwise terminated and replacement coverage cannot be obtained, the Issuer must notify Ginnie Mae at least 30 days prior to the cancellation or termination.
+If mortgage impairment or mortgage interest insurance carried by the Issuer is canceled or otherwise terminated and replacement coverage cannot be obtained, the Issuer is cancellation or termination or terminated and replacement coverage cannot be obtained, the Issuer must notify Ginnie Mae at least 30 days prior to the cancellation or termination.

-Section E. Report of Embezzlement, Fraud, or Claims
+Section E. Report of Embezzlement, Fraud, or Claims Effective Date: 2018-11-08